-- [20] The Board has the discretion to impose a range of penalties.ii Exercising that discretion and determining the appropriate penalty requires that the Board balance various factors, including the seriousness of the conduct and any mitigating or aggravating factors present.10 It is not a formulaic exercise, but there are established underlying principles that the Board should take into consideration.
-They include:11 - (a) protection of the public and consideration of the purposes of the Act;12 - (b) deterring the Respondent and other Licensed Building Practitioners from similar offending;13 - (c) setting and enforcing a high standard of conduct for the industry;14 - (d) penalising wrongdoing;15 and - (e) rehabilitation (where appropriate).
-16 - [21] Overall, the Board should assess the conduct against the range of penalty options available in section 318 of the Act, reserving the maximum penalty for the worst cases17 and applying the least restrictive penalty available for the particular
+- [20] The Board has the discretion to impose a range of penalties.
+Exercising that discretion and determining the appropriate penalty requires that the Board balance various factors, including the seriousness of the conduct and any mitigating or aggravating factors present.
+It is not a formulaic exercise, but there are established underlying principles that the Board should take into consideration.
+They include: 11 - (a) protection of the public and consideration of the purposes of the Act;12 - (b) deterring the Respondent and other Licensed Building Practitioners from similar offending;13 - (c) setting and enforcing a high standard of conduct for the industry;14 - (d) penalising wrongdoing;15 and - (e) rehabilitation (where appropriate).
+16 - [21] Overall, the Board should assess the conduct against the range of penalty options available in section 318 of the Act, reserving the maximum penalty for the worst cases17 and applying the least restrictive penalty available for the particular offending.18 In all, the Board should be looking to impose a fair, reasonable, and

-10 Ellis v Auckland Standards Committee 5 [2019] NZHC 1384 at [21]; cited with approval in National Standards Committee (No1) of the New Zealand Law Society v Gardiner-Hopkins [2022] NZHC 1709 at [48] 11 Cited with approval in Robinson v Complaints Assessment Committee of Teaching Council of Aotearoa New Zealand [2022] NZCA 350 at [28] and [29]
+10 Ellis v Auckland Standards Committee 5 [2019] NZHC 1384 at [21]; cited with approval in National Standards Committee (No1) of the New Zealand Law Society v Gardiner-Hopkins [2022] NZHC 1709 at [48]

+11 Cited with approval in Robinson v Complaints Assessment Committee of Teaching Council of Aotearoa New Zealand [2022] NZCA 350 at [28] and [29]